GRech17/FilmGrabber/README.md

 ## Tests
-once the app is started, try creating an account via the signup and then search for a movie and try saving the movie to your watchlist page
+once the app is started, try creating an account via the signup. k Once signed in, then search for a movie and try saving the movie to your watchlist page
 <br />

 ## Questions
 Feel free to reach out to us with any questions you have about Film Grabber
   <br />

-   *✋please contact us with the information below:*
+   *✋please contact us via Github with the information below:*

 * Find me on GitHub 1: [Gabriel Reches](https://github.com/GRech17)